appdev-lessons/how-to-write-a-lesson/content.md

   - Correct!
 The `posts#new` action is responsible for displaying a blank form to be filled out.
 {: .free_text #elephant title="The free_text question type" points="1" answer="2" }

-### free_text_number
+#### free_text_number

 A free text number question type allows the respondent to enter any number or decimal they wish.
-This is usually used to collect user completion times.

 To add a free text number question to your lesson, use the following markdown syntax,

 ```
-- Approximately how long (in minutes) did this lesson take you to complete?
+- What does 2+2 evaluate to?
+- 4
+	- That's right!
+- any
+	- Not quite.
-{: .free_text_number #time_taken title="Time taken" points="1" answer="any" }
+{: .free_text_number #two_plus_two title="Two plus two" points="1" answer="1" }
 ```

 If options are given for the correct answer, a user can type in only the exact match of the answer.
 For example, if the answer is 5, the user can type in 5, 5.0, 5.00, 5.000, etc. but not 5.1, 5.01, 5.001, etc.

-- Approximately how long (in minutes) did this lesson take you to complete?
+- What does 2+2 evaluate to?
+- 4
+	- That's right!
+- any
+	- Not quite.
-{: .free_text_number #time_taken title="Time taken" points="1" answer="any" }
+{: .free_text_number #two_plus_two title="Two plus two" points="1" answer="1" }

 **Special Cases for free_text and free_text_number:**